Vdolecekm/Vdolecekm/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on wordwall cheating tool
-- 🌱 I’m currently learning python
+- 🌱 I’m learning python
 - 📫 How to reach me: mvdolecek7@gmail.com

 ## 📊 Stats